executablebooks/rst-to-myst/README.md

     sphinx_panels.dropdpwn.DropdownDirective: parse_all
 ```

-See the documentation for more information.
+See the documentation for more information: <https://rst-to-myst.readthedocs.io/>

 ## Development